cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **3.0.4**
 - Update the code so that it works with latest R2API.

-**3.0.3**
-- Fix a bug where Compat with BetterUI is being neglected due to using item index.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ClassicItems/wiki/Changelog)*.